 These are some of the opportunities available to students that make Naropa "so Naropa."

-Naropa University was founded in Boulder, Colorado, in 1974 as the Naropa Institute by Chögyam Trungpa Rinpoche, a lineage holder of both the Kagyü and Nyingma Buddhist traditions.
-Established to unite the great ideas and pedagogies of the East and West, the Naropa Institute attracted some of the country's most forward-thinking artists and scholars to teach, people such as Allen Ginsberg, Ken Wilbur, Anne Waldman, John Cage, Meredith Monk, and many others.
+Naropa University (then the Naropa Institute) was founded in 1974 in Boulder, Colorado by Chögyam Trungpa Rinpoche, a lineage holder of both the Kagyü and Nyingma Buddhist traditions.
+Established to unite the great ideas and pedagogies of the East and West, the Naropa Institute attracted some of the country's most forward-thinking artists and scholars to teach—people such as Allen Ginsberg, Ken Wilbur, Anne Waldman, John Cage, Meredith Monk, and many others.

 Naropa University continues to attract students and faculty who are interested in pushing the bounds of their disciplines through scholarship and art—and their minds through contemplative practice.

 Naropa's campus culture reflects the Buddhist-inspired, ecumenical nature of the university's curriculum, grounded as it is in the world's wisdom traditions.
 As a consequence, diversity is deeply respected, as are students' individual academic and spiritual paths.
 This respect extends to the larger community, where Naropa students contribute as volunteers and interns.
 And to Naropa's relationship to the planet; environmental stewardship is integral to Naropa's campus life.